Frequently Asked Questions

 Relationships between Nodes are known as Pathways.
 In short, the database is a map of Scenarios and Probable Emotional States, and how emotional states are interrelated.

 That said, in order to achieve this, we had to design state-of-the-art wearables to train the system.
 We leaned on decades of cutting-edge wearables design experience to create what we feel is the best wearable system and smart shirt ever made – and we invented some really fun new gaming mechanics along the way.
-Therefore, an acquirer has at least two options:

 Each individual wears a smart shirt that has multiple Atopia modules detachably coupled.
 Today, each Atopia module has 2x EXG sensors (each of which is capable of measuring sEMG, ECG, or EEG), and 1x 9-axis IMU.